Augusto Martínez Sánchez

-Augusto Martínez Sánchez (1923 – 2 February 2013) was a Cuban lawyer, military, and politician; one of the commanders of the Cuban Revolution, close to Fidel Castro.
-Martínez Sánchez was a member of the July 26 Movement since April 1958 and participated in the guerrilla struggle in Sierra Maestra against the government of Fulgencio Batista, attached to the Second Eastern Front "Frank País", under the direct orders of Raúl Castro.
+Augusto Martínez Sánchez (1923 – 2 February 2013) was a Cuban lawyer and politician, and one of the commanders of the Cuban Revolution close to Fidel Castro.
+Martínez Sánchez was a member of the July 26 Movement since April 1958 and participated in the guerrilla struggle in the Sierra Maestra against the government of Fulgencio Batista, attached to the Second Eastern Front "Frank País", under the direct orders of Raúl Castro.

 Military Prosecutor

 In 1959 he was appointed Military Prosecutor directing the purges against the military and police forces that had served Batista.
 From this position, he was responsible for the execution of those Batista elements who had committed crimes against humanity against the Cuban civilian population.

 Minister of National Defense

-Upon the triumph of the rebel forces, he was appointed Minister of National Defense of the first cabinet of the revolutionary government chaired by Manuel Urrutia, according to a decree of January 10, 1959.
-But always under the direct orders of Fidel Castro.
+Upon the triumph of the rebel forces, he was appointed Minister of National Defense of the first cabinet of the revolutionary government chaired by Manuel Urrutia, according to a decree of January 10, 1959, but always under the direct orders of Fidel Castro.

 Martínez Sánchez was the first substitute as Prime Minister on Castro's trip to New York in April 1959.
-In December of that same year, Martínez Sánchez's car was the target of an attack by opponents of the revolutionary government, in which they were injured. three of his escorts.
+In December of that same year, Martínez Sánchez's car was the target of an attack by opponents of the revolutionary government, in which three of his escorts were injured.